LearnWeb3DAO/Source-Of-Randomness/README.md

 ## Preventions

-- Don't use `blockhash` and `block.timestamp` as source of randomness
+- Don't use `blockhash`, `block.timestamp`, or really any sort of on-chain data as sources of randomness
 - You can use [Chainlink VRF's](https://docs.chain.link/docs/chainlink-vrf/) for true source of randomness